drotek/Doc-RTK/rtkmodules/neom8p.md

 * **Centimeter‑level** GNSS positioning for the mass market.
 * Integrated Real Time Kinematics (RTK) for fast time‑to‑market.
-* Smallest, lightest, and energy‑efficient RTK module.
-* Complete and versatile solution due to base and rover variants.
+* Complete and versatile solution due to base and rover possibility.
 * World‑leading GNSS positioning technology.